MEMORY storage engine (formerly known as

 CREATE TABLE statements for

-MEMORY tables to provide a hint about the number
+MEMORY tables to provide a hint about the

-grow beyond the
+table to grow beyond the

-maximum flexibility in being able to use
+flexibility in being able to use

 max_heap_table_size at least as